Brand name: Kisqali

 How it works: A kinase is a type of protein in the body that helps control cell division.
 Kisqali works by inhibiting the kinase and stopping cancer cells from dividing and growing.

-Uses: Kisqali is used in combination with an aromatase inhibitor to treat advanced-stage, estrogen-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy before in premenopausal, perimenopausal, or postmenopausal women; premenopausal and perimenopausal women treated with Kisqali also should be treated with a luteinizing hormone-releasing hormone agonist, such as Zoladex (chemical name: goserelin), to suppress ovarian function.
+Uses: Kisqali is used in combination with an aromatase inhibitor to treat advanced-stage or metastatic, estrogen-receptor-positive, HER2-negative breast cancer that hasn’t been treated with hormonal therapy before in premenopausal, perimenopausal, or postmenopausal women; premenopausal and perimenopausal women treated with Kisqali also should be treated with a medicine to suppress ovarian function.
 Arimidex, Aromasin, and Femara are aromatase inhibitors.